 Click on the link HERE to view our current Liturgy Schedule: 2021 Liturgies and Readings–Ash Wednesday to Pentecost 3–26 January 2021

 Hoping to hear previous sermons at St. Paul’s? …

-Sunday services are normally held at 10:00 am and alternate between the traditional (BCP: Book of Common Prayer) and contemporary (BAS: Book of Alternative Services) format.
-Sunday school and nursery programs run each week during the service, and the Sunday School program finishes in time to allow all members of the St. Paul’s spiritual family to enjoy Communion together.
+Sunday services are held at 10:00 am and alternate between the traditional (BCP: Book of Common Prayer) and contemporary (BAS: Book of Alternative Services) format.
+Sunday school programs run each week during the service, and the Sunday School program finishes in time to allow all members of the St. Paul’s spiritual family to enjoy Communion together.
 St. Paul’s welcomes all baptized Christians to partake in Communion, and invites all others to come to the Lord’s table for a blessing.
-For now, during Covid19, we have recorded Sunday Services for parishioners to view.
-Please contact our office to be added to this email list.

 Unless a Sunday closure is posted on this page by 8.00 am on the day, the church will be open for the scheduled liturgy.
 (We also post on our Facebook page and send a parish email to those who have subscribed to this list, as well as edit our voicemail notice for those who do not use our website or Facebook).